Awards Recommendation for Sheroy Zaq

 There is no greater fear than the prospect of losing your life or liberty, whether through a fear of persecution in your country of origin, or a fear of being deprived of your liberty in the United Kingdom.
 I relentlessly seek access to justice for those who require it the most.

-I am a solicitor and supervisor within the Public Law & Immigration departments at Duncan Lewis.
-I have conduct of a number of high profile claims for Judicial Review, representing claimants in cases concerning administrative detention, injunctive relief against removal and various other challenges to the policies of the Secretary of State for the Home Department.
+within the Legal 500.
+I have conduct of a number of high profile claims for judicial review, representing claimants in cases concerning administrative detention, injunctive relief against removal and various other challenges to the policies of the Secretary of State for the Home Department.

-I trained within Duncan Lewis’ Public Law, Immigration and Prison Law departments.
+I trained within Duncan Lewis’ public law, immigration, and prison law departments.
 I regularly represented individuals seeking to make initial claims for asylum, in addition to conducting successful appeals against adverse decisions to the First-Tier / Upper Tribunal.

-During my time within the Prison Law department, I was committed to ensuring that all prisoners were provided with access to justice and the opportunity to progress through the prison system, placing a clear emphasis on assisting vulnerable prisoners in need of a heightened degree of care.
-I assisted with all areas of Prison Law, including advocacy before the Independent Adjudicator and the Parole Board for England and Wales.
+During my time within the prison law department, I was committed to ensuring that all prisoners were provided with access to justice and the opportunity to progress through the prison system, placing a clear emphasis on assisting vulnerable prisoners in need of a heightened degree of care.
+I assisted with all areas of prison law, including advocacy before the Independent Adjudicator and the Parole Board for England and Wales.